duparq/hwa/README.md

 the Diabolo bootloader, LED pins used on Arduino boards...

-If you want to run one of these examples on a microcontroller in which you previously installed Diabolo, you just have to connect your USB-UART adapter and run `make install`.
+If you want to run one of these examples on a microcontroller in which you previously installed Diabolo (see below), you just have to connect your USB-UART adapter and run `make install`.

 If you prefer to use another programming method, you'll find the machine code to be programmed in the `build/out.bin` file.
 In the Makefile, you can define